 2 Melrose Knitting Mill

 Looking for a chic industrial space to exchange vows and host your reception?
 In Raleigh, the striking Melrose Knitting Mill boasts the tall ceilings, exposed brick walls, wood beams and huge arched windows you have in mind.
 And the open floor plan lends itself to a variety of setups, including round and rectangular tables as well as high tops.
 Thoughtful additions, such as a complimentary bottle of champagne for the cake cutting and bucket of beverages for the wedding party, ensure the event will be off to a rocking good start.
 The expert planning team will help hammer out all the details and coordinate with almost any vendor you choose.
 For the meal, Mulino Italian Kitchen is the exclusive caterer, offering menus ranging from buffet to plated.

 3 Proximity Hotel

 3 Proximity HotelGreensboroSee on map

-As the only hotel venue on this list, Proximity stands out for many reasons: it’s employee-owned, can accommodate groups of 20 to 400, and was one of the first hotels in the country to earn LEED Platinum certified green status.
+As the only hotel venue on this list, Proximity stands out for many reasons: It’s employee-owned, can accommodate groups of 20 to 400, and it was one of the first hotels in the country to earn LEED Platinum certified green status.
 One of the perks is the inclusivity of its wedding packages, all of which come with seating, linens, candles, centerpieces, china, tableware, dance floor, stage setup and in-house catering from its locally sourced restaurant, Print Works Bistro.
-Couples can pick between four spaces, two which combine urban polish with outdoor beauty: The Weaver Room, which can be turned into an open-air venue and provides views of the Bluebell Garden, or the Revolution Room, which opens onto an outdoor terrace.
+Couples can pick between four spaces, two of which combine urban polish with outdoor beauty: The Weaver Room, which can be turned into an open-air venue and provides views of the Bluebell Garden, or the Revolution Room, which opens onto an outdoor terrace.

 4 Museum of Life + Science